DayByDayBy/AoC_2023/notes.md

 09:
-oasis instability, mirage maintennnce difference bwetween the differnce between the dfifference between etc until the difference is 0, then predicting the next in each of those new sequences
+oasis instability, mirage maintennnce difference bwetween the differnce between the dfifference between etc until the difference is 0, then predicting the next in each of those new sequences pt1 - last number in seq, next gap (next list down in 2d list), next number (last number plus gap) - had it working then sorta bnroke the logic fiddling with it, tidying up

 ________________________________________________________________